TurbofanPrognostics/turbofan_prognostics/reports/final_report.md

 The unit_number feature is provided as an index used to identify a particular engine within the study.
 The time feature represents the number of operational cycles a particular engine has experienced.
 The three (3) op_setting features are used to determine the operational conditions under which the experiment is being performed.
 The twenty three (23) sensor features are time series of physical sensor measurements.

 The summary of the project training and testing data sets provides an overview of the count of units in a particular data set.
-When considering each cycle for each unit as the exchangeable data element, the count of data examples within the project is provided below.
+When considering each cycle for each unit as the exchangeable data element, the counts of data examples within the project are provided below.

 | **Dataset**  |**Training set size**   |**Test set size** |
 |--------------|------------------------|------------------|